Complete Guide to Boat Lily Care and Growth

 • a shelf near an east or south window

-• a tabletop in a bright room where the purple undersides catch the light
+• a tabletop in a bright room

 • a shaded summer patio container

-Pairing Boat Lily With Other Plants
+Pairing With Other Plants

-Because the plant is compact and upright, it pairs well with softer or looser textures.
-I like it beside Turtle Vine, String of Hearts, or a more vertical plant like Ti Plant if you want a layered tropical grouping.
+It pairs well with softer or looser textures.
+I like it beside Turtle Vine, String of Hearts, or a more vertical plant like Ti Plant.
+It is also a useful contrast piece beside other rosette plants.
+A Walking Iris sits beautifully on the same bright windowsill, balancing the Boat Lily's dense rosette with its own architectural fan.

 πŸ‘ Boat Lily Care Tips (Pro Advice)